MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-cloud-reports.md

 - M365-collaboration
 - m365initiative-migratetom365
 search.appverid: MET150
-description: "Learn about reports for cloud to cloud migration using Migration Manager in Microsoft 365."
+description: "Learn about reports for cloud to cloud migrations using Migration Manager in Microsoft 365."
 ---

 # Migration Manager: Reports and error codes for cloud migrations

 Migration Manager generates a series of scan log and reports for cloud migration scenarios.
 Use these reports to help manage, audit, and troubleshoot your migration process.